efabless/caravel_board/firmware_vex/nucleo/README.md

 | off              | 2 short + 4 long | Failed - BOTH IO chains failed to configured fully       |
 | off              | solid            | Test failed to complete                                  |

+Type `Ctrl-C` to exit the test diagnostid once it completes.
 If the test completed for the part, run the following to retrieve the configuration file.
-The file will indicated the IO that were successfully configured.
+The file will indicated the
+IO that were successfully configured.
 Successfully configured IO can be used for this part for firmware routines.

 ```bash
 make get_config
 ```

 The file is specific to the part you ran the diagnostic with.
-Each part will have a different gpio_config_def.py file because the timing failure pattern will be different for each part.
+Each part will have a different `gpio_config_def.py` file because the timing failure pattern will be different for each part.

 ## Using the Configuration File

-RUN A SANITY CHECK
+### RUN A SANITY CHECK

 The following will run a sanity check test using the gpio_config_def.py produced from the diagnostic above.
 The `gpio_config_def.py` file is stored from the `make get_config` run above and local on your desktop.